 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data through May from all 16,326 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009.
-In this update we were able to include more recent wells, which explains the higher (~10%) production level.
+These interactive presentations contain the latest oil & gas production data from all 22,473 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through May 2019.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the average production rate for these wells, plotted against their cumulative recovery.
 Wells are grouped by the year in which production started.

 The 2nd tab, “Cumulative production ranking”, ranks all counties by cumulative oil production from horizontal wells.
 Reeves is the number one, with over 420 million barrels of oil since early 2018.